 More coastal cottage decor ideas

-Cottage rooms tend to be on the smaller side–and so do the windows.
+As Jenny mentioned earlier, cottage rooms tend to be on the smaller side–and so do the windows.
 Brighten up the space and maximize natural light with white walls and window treatments.
 Use patterned bedding and pillows to bring in color and to build on classic blue and white color scheme.

 You don’t have to worry about covering the walls of your cottage kitchen with lighthouse wallpaper to have a coastal look!
 Keep things breezy and simple by dressing a coastal kitchen with tablecloths, cafe curtains, and kitchen towels.